pandora-mccme/hdbmonitor/README.md

 ### Attribution.

 This tool was initially written for HyperMath team at Moscow Center for Continuous Mathematical Education.
 Systems maintaning there include https://7.math.ru, https://mathtraining.ru and several services for developing interactive texts in school-level mathematics.
+Due to this reason it has been transferred to public space of the organization.

 Code ownership and authorship are my own.